50Isidro/CarND-LaneLines-P1/writeup.md

 # **Finding Lane Lines on the Road**

-## Writeup Template
+## Writeup

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+**Introduction and goals**

+This project is part of Term 1 in Udacity's Self-Driving Car Nanodegree Program.

+The goal is to use some basic computer vision algorithms to build a pipeline able to find lane markings on the road.
+This pipeline shall be able to process a car front-view image, finding the markings of the lane being driven, and returning the same image with the lane lines evidently marked.

+The pipeline shall then be tested on:
+* 6 test images
+* 2 test videos
+* 1 optional more challenging test video

+This Writeup includes a description of the pipeline and a reflection on shortcomings and potential solutions

+---

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection